neondatabase/website/content/docs/manage/accounts.md

 ## Deleting your account

+Deleting your account is a two-step process: first you deactivate your account, which is reversible.
+Then, after 180 days, your account is permanently deleted.

 Before deleting your account, you must take deliberate steps to remove your resources.
 This includes deleting all projects, leaving any organizations, and, if you're on a paid plan, downgrading to the Free Plan.

 To protect your data, each resource must be removed individually &#8212; nothing is deleted in bulk.
 The **Delete** action will stay disabled until all conditions are met.